 I devoted the final half of 1995 to the negotiation of the sale of my company to Macmillan Computer Publishing (MCP).

 This emerged as one of the principal mind-bending experiences of my life.
 What motivated me so much to make this sale?
-David Israel: the Macmillan VP of Marketing who engineered the deal.
-David related to me that the major reason Macmillan wanted to buy my company was to position Waite Group as an internal corporate “think tank” for innovative book concepts.
-He said they believed that we had built the most creative publishing program in the industry.
-Accordingly, MCP wanted to ensure that the sum body of such superior ideas ought to be wrapped in gold foil and conveyed direct to their own firm’s doorstep.
+David Israel: the Macmillan VP of Publishing and eventually President of MCP who engineered the deal.
+David related to me that Macmillan wanted to position Waite Group as an internal corporate "think tank" for innovative book concepts.
+He believed that we had built the most creative publishing program in the industry.
+Accordingly, MCP wanted to ensure that the sum body of such superior ideas should be wrapped in gold foil and conveyed directly to their own firm's doorstep.
 In short, they wanted to engage me in a long-term employment contract.

-All of this talk appealed to the “boy wonder” in me, the part of me that did things for fun rather than for money.
+Even though I was about to turn 50 years old, they all appealed to the "boy wonder" in me, the part that did things for fun rather than for money.
 The aggressive hawking of think tanks, big research budgets, and lab visits made my imagination spin.
-What could it signify if not the authentic confirmation that I was now indisputably valued for what I did best.
+What could it signify if not the authentic confirmation that I was now indisputably valued for what I did best?

-I protested, but he looked at me as if I was still learning how to tie my shoes.
+I protested his viewpoint, but Nick looked at me as if I was still learning to tie my shoes.

 Negotiations dragged on, and I became ever more convinced that MCP wanted me for my talent, not to recoup shelf space.
 As the deal closed, however, I witnessed bargaining moves that Simon and Schuster (the owners at the time of MCP) put into play, which worried me.
 A nebulous fog was wafting inland from just over the horizon.
 When we took receipt of our carefully worded contract, we noted that changes had been made without a redline.
 In other words, the new changes had been merged into the document in a clandestine manner.
 Here was cause for true paranoia.
 To assess the full extent of the changes, we were reduced to evaluating the contract word-by-word to compare it with the previous version.
 Did we find that the changes were in our favor?
 What do you think?